Derived Foliations: Reeb stability and algebraic integrability

 This shows that the two quotients of coherent sheaves

 are isomorphic, and thus their kernel must be equal.
 These kernels being precisely the differential ideals $K_{q^*(0)}$ and $K_{f^*(\F)}$, we see that these must coincide.
-Therefore, all the conditions are met to apply Proposition \ref{p5} and we deduce the lemma. $\Box$ \\
+Therefore, all the conditions are met to apply Proposition \ref{pV-1} and we deduce the lemma. $\Box$ \\

-Since the morphism $f : Z \to X$ is \'etale, it is easy to see that $f^*(\F)^h$ is not only smooth in codimension $2$, but also flat and locally connected.
-We can thus apply functoriality of leaf spaces (Proposition \ref{p8}) in order to see that there exists a commutative diagram in the analytic category
+Since the morphism $f : Z \to X$ is \'etale, it is easy to see that $f^*(\F)^h$ is not only smooth in codimension $2$, but it is also flat and locally connected.
+We can thus apply functoriality of leaf spaces (Proposition \ref{pVI-2}) in order to get a commutative diagram in the analytic category

-The morphism $r$ is here a finite \'etale cover, which can be identified with the relative connected components of $Z \to [S/H_x]$ (see Lemma \ref{lp8}).
+The morphism $r$ is here a finite \'etale cover, which can be identified with the relative connected components of $Z \to [S/H_x]$.
 Since $X_x$ is connected, we see that this finite \'etale cover must be trivial, and thus $r$ is an equivalence.
 We therefore conclude the existence of commutative diagram

-But $f$ is \'etale, and $q^*(0)\simeq \pi^*(0)$, a comparison of the cotangent complexes shows that $g$ must also be \'etale.
+Because $f$ is \'etale, and $q^*(0)\simeq \pi^*(0)$, a comparison of the cotangent complexes shows that $g$ must be \'etale, too.